 They find clues to fill out a book then turn it in to receive a badge.
 Too bad there's an age limit, or I would definately play, too!

 Adults can have fun finding the cell phone signs where you dial to hear an explanation about outdoor sites.
+Read Going Home To Glory a memoir by grandson David for more insight on what happened here.

 If you go in the Reception Center, you'll see an old black and white video interview with Eisenhower at the farm talking about restoring the soil and his efforts with gardening and livestock.
 He says,